RunestoneInteractive/thinkcspy/_sources/PythonTurtle/modules.rst

 Here we are using ``Screen`` and ``Turtle``, both of which are defined inside the turtle module.

 But what if no one had told us about turtle?
 How would we know that it exists.
 How would we know what it can do for us?
-The answer is to ask for help and the best place to get help about the Python programming environment is to consult with the Python Documentation.
+The answer is to ask for help and the best place to get help about the Python programming environment is to consult the Python Documentation.

 The `Python Documentation <http://docs.python.org/py3k/>`_ site for Python version 3 (the home page is shown below) is an extremely useful reference for all aspects of Python.
-The site contains
-a listing of all the standard modules that are available with Python (see `Global Module Index <http://docs.python.org/py3k/py-modindex.html>`_).
-You will also see that there is a `Language Reference <http://docs.python.org/py3k/reference/index.html>`_ and a `Tutorial <http://docs.python.org/py3k/tutorial/index.html>`_, as well as installation instructions, how-tos, and frequently asked questions.
+The site contains a listing of all the standard modules that are available with Python (see `Global Module Index <http://docs.python.org/py3k/py-modindex.html>`_).
+You will also see that there is a `Language Reference <http://docs.python.org/py3k/reference/index.html>`_ and a `Tutorial <http://docs.python.org/py3k/tutorial/index.html>`_, as well as installation instructions, how-to guides, and frequently asked questions.
 We encourage you to become familiar with this site and to use it often.

 .. image:: Figures/pythondocmedium.png

 If you have not done so already, take a look at the Global Module Index.
 Here you will see an alphabetical listing of all the modules that are available as part of the standard library.
 Find the turtle module.

 .. image:: Figures/moduleindexmedium.png